zahid-marwat/dataset-bundler-images-labels/README.md

 	python3 scripts/bundle_images.py --input raw_images/
 	```
 	Override `--output` if you need a different name or location.
-	The command also emits `output/frame_manifest.json`, which records the exact
+	The command emits `output/frame_manifest.json`, which records the exact
 	ordering of the bundled frames.
+Add `--no-manifest` if you prefer to skip the
+	file entirely.
 4. Run the annotation build script (writes to `output/unified_annotation.json` by default):

 	```bash
 	python3 scripts/build_annotations.py --images raw_images/ --labels raw_labels/
 	```
 	Supply `--output` to redirect the final annotation file elsewhere.
 The tool
-	automatically consumes `output/frame_manifest.json` to keep annotation order
+	automatically consumes `output/frame_manifest.json` (or a manifest streamed
+	via stdin with `--manifest -`) to keep annotation order perfectly aligned with
-	perfectly aligned with the bundled media (use `--skip-manifest` to ignore it).
+	the bundled media.
+Use `--skip-manifest` to ignore it when alignment is not
+	needed.
 5. Upload the media bundle and unified annotation file from the `output/`
 	directory to your cloud storage.
-Keep `frame_manifest.json` alongside them if
-	downstream consumers need to validate or reconstruct frame ordering.
+A separate `frame_manifest.json` is optional
+	because the unified annotation file embeds the frame ordering metadata by
+	default.

 ### One-Step Pipeline